Shmouse/Left4DeadReborn/README.md

 ## 💬 Feedback & Contributions

-If you encounter issues or want to contribute improvements, feel free to open an issue or submit a pull request.
-This system is modular by design—let’s evolve it together.
+If you encounter issues or want to contribute improvements do feel free to voice your opinion.
+These systems are modular by design—let’s evolve it together.